tsengia/PianoPractice/README.md

 - Single Note Practice _Practice matching notes on the staff to the correct keys_
 - Free Play _Play any notes you want_

-## Future Features
-A planned TODO list of features and modes:
-- Render time signatures
-- Metronome
-- Play Along
-- Complete Sheet Music (with varying levels of skill)

-Please note, I have no idea when I will actually work on these.
-Contributions are also welcome.

 ## Dependencies
 The Piano Practice webapp would not be possible with the great contribution of the following open source libraries and resources:
 - [MIDI.js](https://github.com/mudcube/MIDI.js)